HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/assignment.md

 Rewrite the above program using `map` and `filter` don't forget to use arrow functions.

-## 1.2. codewars!
+## 2. Codewars!

 Complete these Katas:
 - [8 kyu To square(root) or not to square(root)](https://www.codewars.com/kata/57f6ad55cca6e045d2000627)
 - [8 kyu Removing Elements](https://www.codewars.com/kata/5769b3802ae6f8e4890009d2)

-## 1.3.
-Working with movies
+## 3. Working with movies

 ![cinema](https://media.giphy.com/media/l6mBchxYZc7Sw/giphy.gif)

-Copy the movies array in the [movies](./assets/movies.js) file.
+Copy the movies array in the [movies](./session-materials/movies.js) file.
 Use this array to do the following tasks:

 1. Create an array of movies containing the **movies with a short title** (you define what short means)
 2. Create an array of movie titles with **long movie titles**